Lunars/tesla/README.md

 ## Usage

-Read the scripts in the [src/scripts](https://github.com/Lunars/tesla/tree/master/src/scripts) folder to determine which ones you want to enable.
+Read the scripts in the [/home/lunars/src/scripts/](https://github.com/Lunars/tesla/tree/master/src/scripts) folder to determine which ones you want to enable.

-Modify the relevant script in `/home/lunars/src/scripts/*` to enable the script or update variables.
 Some scripts are already enabled by default.

 ## Author